 Here’s the kicker – that outer basket acts as a heat shield too!
-Using the Slow’n’Sear kept the exterior surface of the kettle 100 degrees lower than the equivalent load of charcoal banked in the same configuration (same pit temp, same color grill, everything).
+Using the Slow’n’Sear kept the exterior surface of the kettle 300 degrees lower than the equivalent load of charcoal banked in the same configuration (same pit temp, same color grill, everything).
 This is a great solution for cooking in our vintage kettles without increasing the likely-hood of porcelain crazing.

-Slow’n Sear: Build Quality
+Slow N Sear: Build Quality

-The water pan, or trough, is very rigid, secure, and tight.
+The water pan is now removable to increase the amount of charcoal space.
 The outer edge of the charcoal basket portion is perfectly tapered to align with the edge of the Weber kettle.
 It’s so precise that it tucks up perfectly under the cooking grate standoffs – unless you’re using two charcoal grates.
 It is very obviously well designed and thought out – not a folded piece of metal and a tiny chaffing dish like the Smokenator.
 It’s impressive.
 Kudos to the designers.

 I’ve had this unit for several months and was able to run it through nearly a dozen cooks.
 I smoked several pork butts, several chickens, salmon, burgers, steaks.
 I left it in the kettle ALL of the time and tried to cook everything with it to see how it would perform.
 AND IT DID!
-The Slow’n Sear creates a perfect two-zone set up every single time.
-In fact, when I did the side-by-side spatch-cocked chickens (say that three times fast!), the cook surface of the NON Slow’n’Sear grill was no longer hot enough to give the chicken any color.
+The Slow’n Sear creates a perfect two-zone setup every single time.
+In fact, when I did the side-by-side spatchcocked chickens (say that three times fast!), the cooking surface of the NON-Slow’n’Sear grill was no longer hot enough to give the chicken any color.
 I ended up moving the chicken from one grill over to the Slow’n Sear grill just to sear.
 The Slow’n Sear maintained plenty of heat and was able to sear both chickens.
 Both grills had the exact same amount of charcoal and maintained the exact same vent configuration the entire time.

 Smoking with the Slow’n Sear